 Part-time employees shall accrue annual vacation on a pro-rata basis, based upon the hours actually worked by each employee.
-No employee shall be permitted to accrue unutilized annual vacation in excess of 45 days (360 hours).
+No employee shall be permitted to accrue unutilized annual vacation in excess of 50 days (400 hours).

-- C. Compensation in Lieu of Vacation.
-Each regular employee who separates from the District shall be entitled to compensation for all accrued but unutilized vacation, not to exceed the maximum allowed accrual of 60 days (480 hours) for Tier 1 employees and 45 days (360 hours) for Tier 2 employees.
-Vacation is accrued daily. - D. Policy on Vacation Usage.
-Employees are encouraged to utilize their yearly vacation accrual on an annual basis.
+C. Compensation in Lieu of Vacation.
+Each regular employee who separates from the District shall be entitled to compensation for all accrued but unutilized vacation, not to exceed the maximum allowed accrual of 50 days (400 hours).
+Vacation is accrued daily.